zadam/trilium/README.md

 ## Builds

-Trilium is provided as either desktop application (Linux, Windows, Mac) or web application hosted on your server (Linux).
+Trilium is provided as either desktop application (Linux and Windows) or web application hosted on your server (Linux).
+Mac OS desktop build is available, but it is [unsupported](https://github.com/zadam/trilium/wiki/FAQ#mac-os-support).

 * If you want to use Trilium on the desktop, download binary release for your platform from [latest release](https://github.com/zadam/trilium/releases/latest), unzip the package and run ```trilium``` executable.
 * If you want to install Trilium on server, follow [this page](https://github.com/zadam/trilium/wiki/Server-installation).